-If the card supports multiple applications that are also supported by the ATM, outside of implementations to support debit routing capabilities (i.e., "common debit application"), it is recommended that the ATM offer cardholder selection.
+If the card supports multiple applications/AIDs that are also supported by the ATM, in addition to the AID/Common AID "pair" to support debit routing capabilities (i.e., "common debit application"20), it is recommended that the ATM offer cardholder selection once any Common Debit AID processing is applied.
 A cardholder using an ATM is likely interested in accessing funds from a particular account associated with a particular application, which may not necessarily be the highest priority application on the card.
-For example, for a multiproduct card, the credit application may be highest priority for use at the POS, but the cardholder may want to access funds from their debit account associated with the lower-priority debit application.
+For example, for a multi-product card, the credit application may be highest priority for use at the POS, but the cardholder may want to access funds from their debit account associated with the lower-priority debit application.

 Unless the ATM deployer is providing business requirements to the kernel developer, it is likely that the ATM provider will have made the implementation decision as to whether Cardholder Selection will be offered.
 It is recommended that if the ATM provider has multiple offerings, some of which support Cardholder Selection, that the ATM deployer selects an offering with Cardholder Selection capability.
+Cardholder Selection can be used in conjunction with U.S.-specific logic that allows the terminal to select a U.S. Common Debit AID, as discussed in Appendix A.